80-1 shot Rich Strike races to huge upset in Kentucky Derby - NewsBreak

 “What a crazy Derby,” said trainer Kenny McPeek, whose horses finished eighth and ninth.

-Rich Strike wasn’t even in the Derby until Friday when Hall of Fame trainer D. Wayne Lukas scratched Ethereal Road, making room for the chestnut colt who had just two previous wins in his career.
+Rich Strike wasn’t even in the Derby until Friday when Hall of Fame trainer D. Wayne Lukas scratched Ethereal Road, making room for the chestnut colt that had just one previous win in his career.

 “We found out about 30 seconds before the deadline on Friday,” owner Rick Dawson said.
 “It put us in the race and really we always felt if we just got in we’ve got a shot.”